freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 <a href='https://docs.python.org/3/faq/general.html' target='_blank' rel='nofollow'>Python FAQ</a>.

-*   The two versions are similar, with knowledge of one switching to writing code for the other is easy.
+*   The two versions are similar.
+With knowledge of one, switching to writing code for the other is easy.
 *   <a href='https://wiki.python.org/moin/Python2orPython3' target='_blank' rel='nofollow'>Python 2 or Python 3</a>
     *   <a href='https://www.python.org/dev/peps/pep-0373/' target='_blank' rel='nofollow'>Python 2.x will not be maintained past 2020.</a>
     * 3.x is under active development.
 This means that all recent standard library improvements, for example, are only available by default in Python 3.x.